 It sounds like a large degree of not getting caught is about mental control.

 Someone once told me that if freedom is short of weapons, we must compensate with willpower.
-I later found out it was a Hitler quote, but it's pretty relevant, and I think about it a lot when I'm alone in the jungle.
+I later found out it was a Hitler quote, but it's pretty relevant and I think about it a lot when I'm alone in the jungle.
 The limits of your mind are your greatest barrier.
 Once you think you've found your threshold, you've still got another 30 percent left in the tank.
-You are your own worst enemy.
+You are you're own worst enemy.
 That's what needs to stay in your mind throughout any struggle.
 It's your doubts, fears, and insecurities that force you into stupid mistakes.
-You really need to be in tuned with surviving in your head.
-That's the majority of the work right there.
-Everything else will fall into place as long as your will remains intact.
+You really need to be in tuned with surviving in your head, that's the majority of the work right there, everything else will fall into place as long as your will remains intact.

 The next thing is to learn about water, edible plants, and hunting.
 You won't live long without water, especially if you're carrying gear and sweating.
 You'll most likely be drinking from lakes and rivers, so be wary of flooding, roads, and construction that can contaminate water.
 You can also learn to filter water from mud.

 You also should have a basic understanding of fire building and shelter techniques.
-When you're thinking about shelter, you need to ensure you're protected from the sun, insects, animals, rain, and the enemy.
-For this last bit, you need to make sure your body is completely absorbed by your surroundings, by smothering your face with mud and your body in the fauna of your surroundings.
+When you're thinking about shelter you need to ensure you're protected from the sun, insects, animals, rain, and the enemy.
+For this last bit you need to make sure your body is completely absorbed by your surrounding, by smothering your face with mud and your body in the fauna of your surroundings.

 But again, this all takes practice.
 How many weekends have you got left?
 Don't waste them at the same shitty bar, listening to the same music.
 Head out there and spend some time alone.
-It sounds lame and cliché, but it's actually way more badass then sipping cocktails.
-It's only out there that you will realize that you can live on your own and be self-sufficient among the earth.
+It sounds lame and cliché but it's actually way more badass then sipping cocktails.
+It's only out there that you will realise that you can live on your own and be self sufficient amongst the earth.

 On the subject of self-sufficiency, what's the worst thing you've eaten?

-I start the day with 300 burpees [squat thrusts] when I wake up, followed by jiu-jitsu.
-Then it's hand-to-hand combat in the afternoon and kickboxing in the evening.
-It's all high interval training, CrossFit-style stuff.
-It keeps me active, and I find it therapeutic.
+I start the day with 300 burpees when I wake up, followed by jiu-jitsu.
+Then it's hand to hand combat in the afternoon, and kickboxing in the evening.
+It's all high interval training, cross-fit style stuff.
+It keeps me active and I find it therapeutic.
 I spend the rest of my time studying theology online.

-Tell me about your relationship with religion.
-It seems like a pretty interesting part of your character.
+Yes, tell me about your relationship with religion.
+It seems a pretty interesting part of your character.

-In my own personal experience, I have come within inches of death, and it's always this feeling I get—some call it instincts—but it feels spiritual to me.
+In my own personal experience, I have come within inches of death and its always this feeling I get, some call it instincts but it feels the spiritual to me.
 Pacing around villages in northern Afghanistan just before an attack, I can feel the ambience turn sour, like the timing of the wind misses a beat.
 So I duck and shots whistle past.